List of carillons in the United States

 Carillons, musical instruments of bells in the percussion family, are found throughout the United States.
 Several institutions register and count them.
 Some registries specialize in counting specific types of carillons.
-For example, the War Memorial and Peace Carillons registry counts instruments which serve as war memorials or were built in the name of promoting world peace.
+For example, the War Memorial and Peace Carillons registry counts instruments that serve as war memorials or were built in the name of promoting world peace.
 TowerBells counts carillons played via a baton keyboard as "traditional carillons" and those with computerized or electronic mechanisms as "non-traditional carillons", among other bell instruments.
 It also publishes maps, technical specifications, and summary statistics.
-As the World Carillon Federation does not consider non-traditional carillons to be carillons, it counts only those which are played via a baton keyboard and without computerized or electronic mechanisms.
+As the World Carillon Federation does not consider non-traditional carillons to be carillons, it counts only those played via a baton keyboard and without computerized or electronic mechanisms.
 According to TowerBells and the World Carillon Federation, there are about 170 existing traditional carillons in the United States.

-The carillons in the United States, in Belgium, and in the Netherlands account for two-thirds of the world's total.
+According to the World Carillon Federation, the carillons in the United States account for 25 percent of the world's total and is consequently considered one of the "great carillon countries" along with the Netherlands and Belgium.

+Criteria for inclusion

+The World Carillon Federation defines a carillon as an instrument of at least 23 cast bronze bells hung in fixed suspension, played with a traditional keyboard of batons, and tuned in chromatic order so that they can be sounded harmoniously together.
+It may designate instruments of 15 to 22 bells built before 1940 as "historical carillons".
+Its member organizations – including for example The Guild of Carillonneurs in North America – also define a carillon with those restrictions.
+This list contains only carillons that meet the definition outlined by these organizations.